PiotrTrzpil/lambda-days-2015/README.md

 I decided to end the day with even more monads, by Luc Duponcheel.
 He showed a simple dsl to rename the concepts of unit, bind, map2, and using applicative functors.

-Overall, the conference was a very nice experience with great speakers and organization - thanks and see you next time!
+Overall, the conference was a very nice experience with great speakers and organization.
+It was often very hard to choose a track because of many interesting, but conflicting topics.
+Luckily, all of the talks were recorded.
+Thanks and see you next time!